Stephen Mitchell (translator): Career

-He is also coauthor of three of his wife's bestselling books: Loving What Is, A Thousand Names for Joy, and A Mind at Home with Itself.
-His 2019 book, Joseph and the Way of Forgiveness, is a Zen-inflected midrash on the Joseph story from the Book of Genesis.
-The First Christmas is a reimagining of the Nativity story.
+He is also the coauthor of three of his wife Byron Katie's bestselling books: Loving What Is, A Thousand Names for Joy, and A Mind at Home with Itself.
+His 2019 book Joseph and the Way of Forgiveness is a Zen-inflected midrash on the Joseph story from the book of Genesis.
+Additionally, he wrote a reimagining of the Christian Nativity story entitled The First Christmas.

+Personal life

+Mitchell is married to Byron Katie, founder and promoter of the self-inquiry method "The Work".